vmware-tanzu/tanzu-plugin-runtime/README.md

 Tanzu Plugin Runtime provides various config api methods to perform CRUD operations on Contexts, Servers, DiscoverySources, Features, Envs etc.

 For more details about the design and apis go to [Config API](docs/config.md)

+## Backward Compatibility Testing

+### Overview

+This testing ensures that plugins developed with different Runtime versions work as expected as long as those runtime versions are supported.
+Current testing verifies that plugin developed with new Tanzu Plugin Runtime (Ex :- v1.0.0) works along with the plugin developed with old Tanzu Plugin Runtime versions like v0.28.0, v0.25.0, v0.11.0.

+For more details go to [Backward Compatibility](BACKWARD_COMPATIBILITY.md)